langchain-ai/langsmith-cookbook/feedback-examples/streamlit/README.md

 3. **Accessing URLs from saved runs:** The client also retrieves URLs for saved runs.
 It allows users to inspect their interactions, providing a direct link to LangSmith traces.

-4. **LangChain Expression Language:** This example uses [LCEL](https://python.langchain.com/docs/guides/expression_language/) to create the chain, which makes it more explicit what's going on under the hood.
+4. **LangChain Expression Language:** This example uses LangChain's [expression language](https://python.langchain.com/docs/guides/expression_language/) to create the chain, which makes it more explicit what's going on under the hood.

 ## Conclusion
 The LangSmith Streamlit Chat UI example provides a straightforward approach to crafting a chat interface abundant with features.
 If you aim to develop conversational AI applications with real-time feedback and traceability, the techniques and implementations in this guide are tailored for you.
 Feel free to adapt the code to suit your specific needs.